Judika: 2007–2010: One, Setengah Mati Merindu and acting debut

-2011–2014: Mahadewa, Mencari Cinta and Hati & Cinta
+2011–2014: Mahadewa, Mencari Cinta and Hati and Cinta

 In 2011, Judika joined a band formed by Ahmad Dhani, Mahadewa and released the first single "Cinta Itu Buta".
 In 2013, Judika released his third album Mencari Cinta after being signed by Sony Music Indonesia twice as a solo artist.
 He also released a song "Sampai Akhir" with his wife, Duma Riris Silalahi for his wedding.

-Judika's fourth studio album Hati & Cinta was released on November 20, 2014.
+Judika's fourth studio album Hati & Cinta was released on 20 November 2014.
 One of the album's song list "Sampai Kau Jadi Milikku" reached high rank in the Indonesian chart song and radio.
 Judika announced through Twitter that he had decided to depart Mahadewa and was replaced by Virzha, an Indonesian Idol season 8 finalist.

 2015–present: Departure from Mahadewa and became a talent search judge

 In January 2016, Judika was appointed as a coach in The Voice Indonesia with Agnez Mo, Kaka Slank and Ari Lasso.
 Judika was also an expert on Rising Star Indonesia for season 2 and season 3 with Rossa and Ariel.

 Siti Nurhaliza chose Judika as one of the Indonesian musicians to collaborate for a song entitled "Kisa Ku Inginkan" with her in 2017, and won the 2018 Anugerah Planet Muzik for Best Collaboration Category.

-Judika released a single on June 28, 2019, "Cinta Karena Cinta" which is, adapted from Nicholas Tse's "Yin Wei Ai Suo Yi Ai".
+Judika released a single on 28 June 2019, "Cinta Karena Cinta" which is, adapted from Nicholas Tse's "Yin Wei Ai Suo Yi Ai".
 The song reached Billboard Indonesia Top 100 as a number-one singles and was chosen as the theme song for Indonesian drama series Cinta Karena Cinta.
 It also won the 2019 Most Popular Drama Series Soundtrack in the SCTV Awards.

-In the midst of the Covid-19 pandemic, Judika wrote an album Teruslah Berharap which he released through his independent label Dua Anak Deo in December 2021.
+In the midst of the COVID-19 pandemic, Judika wrote an album Teruslah Berharap which he released through his independent label Dua Anak Deo in December 2021.
 The album was inspired by the pandemic, and the song "Bagaimana Kalau Aku Tidak Baik-baik Saja" was inspired by the Korean television series Crash Landing on You.
-Within 10 months, the album sold 580,000 copies and went multi-platinum.
+Within 10 months, the album sold 580,000 copies and went Multi-Platinum.

 Personal life

-After being in a relationship for 6 years with the Indonesian beauty pageant titleholder, Duma Riris Silalahi, they married on Judika's 35th birthday on August 31, 2013.
+After being in a relationship for 6 years with the Indonesian beauty pageant titleholder, Duma Riris Silalahi, they married on Judika's 35th birthday on 31 August 2013.
 Their holy matrimony was held at HKBP Balige Church, North Sumatra.
-Judika and Silalahi have two children, Cleo Deomora Boru Sihotang (born 2014) Judeo Volante Sihotang (born 2018).
+Judika and Duma have two children, Cleo Deomora Boru Sihotang (born 2014) Judeo Volante Sihotang (born 2018).

 Business and ventures

-On October 14, 2016, Judika and his wife Duma Riris Silalahi established a record label, PT.
+On 14 October 2016, Judika and his wife Duma Riris Silalahi established a record label, PT.
 Dua Anak Deo.
 They collaborate with Sony Music Entertainment to market, record and produce music videos.
 Newcomers who signed are Dnanda, Daniel Pattinama, Yan Josua, Axin and Nurlela.